 1. Soft foods for sore teeth from braces

 Go easy on your teeth when you first get your braces and after you get them tightened.
 That means thinking twice before you bite into that apple—swap it out for some applesauce.
-Other foods that are safe to eat when your teeth hurt from braces include:
+Other soft foods for braces include:

 - Cold soup